-The dollar value of units received for services by an employee of the club, who can use the units in the same manner as other members, must be included in the employee's gross income for the tax year in which received and is wages for social security and Medicare taxes (FICA), federal unemployment taxes (FUTA), and income tax withholding.
+The dollar value of units received for services by an employee of the club, who can use the units in the same manner as other members, must be included in the employee's gross income for the tax year in which received.
+It is wages subject to social security and Medicare taxes (FICA), federal unemployment taxes (FUTA), and income tax withholding.
 See Employment Taxes in chapter 1.

-Example 4.
+Example 5.
 You operate a plumbing business and use the cash method of accounting.
 You join a barter club and agree to provide plumbing services to any member for a specified number of hours.
 Each member has access to a directory that lists the members of the club and the services available.